nikolasburk/learnapollo-ios/la-ios.md

 With GraphQL and Apollo you get the best of both worlds!
 All the flexibility and efficiency from a GraphQL backend while leveraging Swift's static type system to make your app safe as ever.

+## Why should an iOS developer care about GraphQL?

+We strongly believe that GraphQL is the API design paradigm of the future!
+Despite its young age, it already created an incredible impact on the way how web developers write their applications and interface with backends.

+Though GraphQL has been majorly adopted in the web development community so far, Facebook actually developed it to deal with networking issues they primarily saw on _mobile devices_ - with the goal to make the data transfer as efficient as possible.
+This is why we think that there is an **enormous potential for GraphQL in the native mobile development space** as well!
+We are actively pushing usage of GraphQL on mobile and want to build an eco-system that makes it as easy as possible for every native app developer to integrate GraphQL in their applications.